#########################

 The monitoring stack offers a few different ways to view collected data.
 The most

-common ways are through AlertManager, Grafana, and Prometheus.
+common ways are through Alertmanager, Grafana, and Prometheus.

 Grafana dashboard